SuperOfficeDocs/superoffice-docs/docs/onsite/config-and-ini/sotables-ini.md

 * You may manually edit this file to import additional data.

-Before SuperOffice 8.1 and the [continuous database][2], this file would also have some sections that where always loaded after a fresh install, when creating a new database.
+Before SuperOffice 8.1 and the [continuous database][2], this file would also have some sections that were always loaded after a fresh install, when creating a new database.
 These are not available from the dropdown menu inside DBSetup.exe to avoid running them unintentionally.

 Some sections may be re-run to update or add additional data, and you may also create your own section to add your own import files.